a421loop/cs-270-notes/Readings.md

 2) Static typing: In C++, the programmer has to declare the type of everything (variables, parameters, return values), while Python just figures it out.
 3) Memory management: C++ affords control with things like pointers and dynamic memory, but that also means the programmer is responsible for keeping track of it.
 4) Syntax: The rules are stricter—semicolons, curly braces, header files, and just a lot more ways to write the same thing compared to Python.
+Additionally I do feel like these concepts are more intermediate while as with CS167 it was only an introduction.

 Most interesting or confusing part of the reading